stelltec/aerlytix-website-v2/src/privacy-policy.md

 ### The data we collect about you

-*Personal data*, or personal information, means any information about an individual from which that person can be identified.
+Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
 We may collect, use, store and transfer different kinds of data about you which we have grouped together as follows:

-- *Technical Data* includes internet protocol (IP) address, browser type and version, time zone setting and location, operating system and platform, and other technology on the devices you use to access this website.
+- Technical Data includes internet protocol (IP) address, browser type and version, time zone setting and location, operating system and platform, and other technology on the devices you use to access this website.
-- *Usage Data* includes information about how you use our website, products and services.
+- Usage Data includes information about how you use our website, products and services.

 ### How is your data collected?